soofstad/react-oauth2-pkce/README.md

   decodeToken?: boolean  // default: true
   // By default, the package will automatically redirect the user to the login server if not already logged in.
-  // If set to false, you need to call the "logIn()" function to log in (e.g. with a "Log in" button) autoLogin?: boolean  // Default: true
+  // If set to false, you need to call the "logIn()" function to log in (e.g. with a "Log in" button) autoLogin?: boolean  // default: true
   // Store login state in 'localStorage' or 'sessionStorage'
   // If set to 'session', no login state is persisted by 'react-oauth2-code-pkce` when the browser closes.
   // NOTE: Many authentication servers will keep the client logged in by cookies.
 You should therefore use